-Geoff Boycott breaks Garry Sobers' record, scores a century and doesn't finish the tour
+Geoff Boycott breaks Garry Sobers' record, scores a century, and leaves the tour

 To his undisguised satisfaction, Geoff Boycott broke Garry Sobers' Test record of 8032 runs.
 No one was unduly surprised that he went on to make a century, his 22nd and last at this level.
 The Delhi Test was drawn, and before the tour was over Boycott had returned to England with his reputation intact: as a genuinely great accumulator of runs and a complicated human being.